 The Internet is a double-edged sword — especially for small businesses.
-It’s a cost-effective marketing tool, but it’s also a fertile platform to plant defamatory claims.
-If you’ve fallen victim to an online smear campaign, and you’re curious how to remove defamation from Google and other search engines — keep reading.
+It’s a cost-effective marketing tool, but it’s also fertile soil for defamatory claims.
+If you’re the victim of an online smear campaign, and you’re curious how to remove defamation from Google and other search engines — keep reading.

 To meet the burden of proof in an Internet defamation case, gather the following: